la2050/archive/_projects/2016/virtual-reality-in-blue-linking-the-next-generation-police-officers-to-the-communities-in-la.md

   FutureSculpt are set to explore how we can recruit the next generation of police officers who reflect the value of their communities and can become an advocate for all Angelenos.
+Please explain how you will define and measure success for your project.​: >- Currently, there are 16 recruitment officers in the Recruitment and Education Division of the Los Angeles Police Department that work with the City of Los Angeles Personnel Department.
+We intended to provide the recruitment officers with the Virtual Reality modules so they can provide a wider base of candidates and a glimpse of how they can help make their city a safer place.

+  We will be providing the recruitment officers with a survey they can administrator to prospects before they try the Virtual Reality module as well as after the experience.
+Then, we will be tracking the police academy graduation rates of the applicants who were exposed to the virtual reality content.

+  We will also be implementing a new head tracking technology that will give us deeper insights and understanding for how users feel when they experience this content.
+This will be done by partnering with a Canadian technology company called Retinad
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Publicity/awareness
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/virtual-reality-in-blue-linking-the-next-generation-police-officers-to-the-communities-in-la/skild-prod.s3.amazonaws.com/myla2050/images/custom540/0296500655741-team91.jpg
 organization_name: Impact Hub Los Angeles